Brower's Spring

-The spring is 100 mi further than the spot Meriwether Lewis reported in 1805 as the source of the river above Lemhi Pass on Trail Creek.
-Both sources are near the Continental Divide in Montana.
-It is 298.3 mi upstream from where the name "Missouri River" is first used.
+The spring is 100 mi further than the spot Meriwether Lewis reported in 1805 as the source of the Missouri above Lemhi Pass on Trail Creek.
+Both sources are near the Continental Divide in southwestern Montana.
+Brower's Spring is 298.3 mi upstream from where the name "Missouri River" is first used.

 Though the copper plate has not been located, the site of Brower's Spring is believed to be at about 8800 ft on the north fork of where Hell Roaring Creek divides near its source.
 It is commemorated by a rock pile.
 Hell Roaring Creek flows west into the Red Rock River, which flows through Upper, then Lower Red Rock Lakes, west through Lima Reservoir, and then northwest into Clark Canyon Reservoir.
 From Clark Canyon Reservoir the Beaverhead River flows northeast to join the Big Hole River, forming the Jefferson River, which with the Madison and Gallatin Rivers form the Missouri at Missouri River Headwaters State Park at Three Forks, Montana.

-Brower's location is just below a ridge extending to the southeast from Mt.
-Jefferson 2 mi to the northwest, and is 1.6 mi southwest of the Sawtell Peak Observatory in Idaho, about 20 mi southwest of West Yellowstone, Montana, and about 1600 ft southwest of the nearest point on the North American Continental Divide.
+Brower's location is just below a ridge extending to the southeast from Mount Jefferson 2 mi to the northwest, and is 1.6 mi southwest of the Sawtell Peak Observatory in Idaho, about 20 mi southwest of West Yellowstone, Montana, and about 1600 ft southwest of the nearest point on the North American Continental Divide.

-Brower's Spring is not listed as an official name on the Geographic Names Information System maintained by USGS.
+Brower's Spring is not listed as an official name in the Geographic Names Information System maintained by USGS.